 Typically stuffed mushrooms are sort of an appetizer type of dish, but this one is meant to be eaten as a main course.
 These portobello mushrooms are just about a big as the palm of my hand so they're definitely more than just a little appetizer! 😀

-I served these on top of some plain white basmati rice and with a salad – this made for an awesome meal that both my husband and son really enjoyed. (and myself of course!)
+I served these on top of some plain white basmati rice and with a salad – this made for an awesome meal and the family loved it!

 When you place these stuffed mushrooms on top of rice and then slice into them, the juicy goodness that's on the inside soaks into the rice as you eat.